priyanktejani/airsense-flutter-riverpod/README.md

 ## Getting a BREATHE LONDON API key

-This project uses the BREATHE LONDON API to get the latest movies data.
+This project uses the BREATHE LONDON API to get the air quality data.

 Before running the app [sign up on the Breathe London website](https://www.breathelondon.org/developers), to obtain an API key.